Suranovasua/Parking-System/README.md

-If there would be problem with Jar and Dependies
+If there would be problem with Jar and Dependencies
 <dependency>
     <groupId>org.postgresql</groupId>
     <artifactId>postgresql</artifactId>